The Evolution of Collaborative Document Editing

 Another difficulty is that these third-party collaborative document editors cannot be used to review certain types of content like videos, image carousels, CTA blocks (dynamic content), etc. This forces content creators to rely on emails and video calls to review them.

 Although collaborating with external teams is simple with tools like Google Docs, it also means giving those members unrestricted access to your organizational data.
-This can cause issues if the permissions are not managed properly through each stage of document creation.
+This can cause issues if the permissions for document access are not managed properly through each stage of document creation.

 Fortunately, the next step in the evolution of collaborative document editing takes care of the above roadblocks.